Daily situation and changes since the previous update

 Age Distribution of Active Cases

 A breakdown of active cases per 5-year group is only available since mid May, and allows for a view on what age group is currently the impacted the most.

 It's important to remember that age is not distributed evenly in the whole population (cf. Figure 16).
 Some groups also have more contacts on average and thus more opportunities to get infected.

-Data on ages of tested persons is not available, nor is there any information on the distribution of all diagnosed cases.
+Data on ages of all tested persons is not available, nor is there any information on the distribution of diagnosed cases by day.

 Similar to testing, data on hospitalisations was only sparse before April 3.
 On March 27 the capacity of hospitals in Luxembourg was 2354 beds with an additional 230 available if needed, 119 beds for intensive care patients with 80 further beds available if needed.
 The number of hospitalised patients for reasons other than COVID-19 is unknown.

 [a] The data wasn't/isn't reported daily, showing an increase would be misleading.

 [b] Includes cases from residents only.
 Based on 626108 residents.

 [c] Includes tests from residents only.
 Based on 626108 residents.

 [d] Corrections to daily new cases and tests have generally been negligible.
 If this changes it could bias the indicator downwards and the window used to calculate will need be shifted backwards by a few days.